impel-intelligence/dippy-bittensor-subnet/README.md

 ### Running the model evaluation API (Optional)

 Starting a validator using your local validator API requires starting validator with `--use-local-validation-api` flag.
+Additionally, a model queue is required to push models to the validation api.

 **Note**: Validator API needs to be installed in a different venv than validator due to `pydantic` version conflict.